wp-plugins/smart-reporter-for-wp-e-commerce/readme.txt

 == Changelog ==

+= 1.4 =
+* NEW: Auto upgrade feature for Pro version added.

 = 1.3 =
 * NEW: Now you can have summary details of: Today's Sales, Month To Date Sales, Average Sales/day, Forecasted Sales (Pro only).
 * NEW: Products reporting avalilable only for 7 days in Lite version whereas complete in Pro version.